 If your item is broken or not eligible for a charity, please bring it to us.

 Who: All Nebraska Medicine, UNMC, Clarkson College, and UNO faculty, staff, and students are invited to this event.
 Valid I.D.
 Badge required.
 This event is not open to the public.

 What: Bring household confidential documents to be shredded, & electronic equipment, single use/alkaline batteries, and techno-trash for recycling.
-Pop tabs, eyeglasses, and Little Free Library books can be dropped off as well.
+Pop tabs and eyeglasses can be dropped off as well.

 Where: UNMC Grounds Building (annex 23) in Lot 17, 4650 Jones Street.
 Enter by turning north onto 45th from Leavenworth Street.
 Follow signs northwest to Grounds Building.
 Enter drive through building on South side, exit to North, and onto Saddle Creek Rd.
 Click here to see a map.

 With the exception of some items, the shredding/recycling services are provided to you for free.
 This year we ask that all cars with items to drop off bring an item for the Maverick Food Pantry (MFP) on UNO’s campus which serves both UNO and UNMC students who are food insecure.
 The MFP is looking for specific items, found here.
 If you cannot bring an item we will collect cash and/or requested gift cards as well.